-If you continue on the memorial walk you'll likely pass through Kensington Gardens where you'll find the ornate Albert Memorial, the Italian Gardens, and the Diana Memorial Playground.
-Hyde Park is free to all visitors and is open year round from 5 a.m. to midnight, while Kensington Gardens opens at 6 a.m. daily.
-The tube stations that surround Hyde Park are Lancaster Gate, Marble Arch, Hyde Park, and Knightsbridge.
+Visitors say the tranquil atmosphere of Kensington Gardens are unparalleled anywhere else in the city – and that they're beautiful no matter the weather.
+If you don't make a point to visit the area on your own, you'll likely visit while on a guided tour.
+The closest Tube stations to Kensington Gardens include Lancaster Gate and Queensway, Bayswater and High Street Kensington.
+Hyde Park is free to all visitors and is open year-round from 5 a.m. to midnight, while Kensington Gardens opens at 6 a.m. daily.
+The Tube stations that surround Hyde Park are Lancaster Gate, Marble Arch, Hyde Park Corner and Knightsbridge.
 To find out more about seasonal events and other parks around London, visit the Royal Parks website.

 The British Museum is both an architectural beauty and a trove of some of the world's most noted antiquities.
 In fact, many travelers it's the best museum in all of London.
 What's more, it's free to visit.
 From the Rosetta Stone to the Elgin Marbles to the Lindow Man, the British Museum is a history buff's dream containing artifacts in the millions.
 The immense collection can make an initial museum visit seem overwhelming: Pick the exhibits that most interest you, and plan return trips if you feel so inclined.

 If you want a little help navigating the museum's 8 million objects, consider tagging along on a guided tour.
 Several, including the daily eye-opener tours and weekly lunchtime gallery talks and Friday evening spotlight tours are free.
 You can also book a highlights and special early morning tour for 14 pounds (around $20) and 30 pounds (less than $45), respectively.
 Audio guides, which cost 7 pounds (less than $10), are also available to rent daily.